ABOUT THE FUND PROJECTS WE SUPPORT CONTACT US THE TRUSTEES GOOGLY?

 No club, team or individual may receive more than one donation in a calendar year.

-For updates about projects that we are supporting, please follow us on Twitter @googlyfund.
+For updates about projects that we are supporting, please follow us on Bluesky @googlyfund (we will also remain on Twitter for the time being @googlyfund).

 © Copyright 2021-24, Googly Fund All rights reserved